Polarisyjr/website/_news/announcement_4.md

 related_posts: false
 ---

-Our paper on the µarch-aware semiformal ASIP-pruning framework was submitted to DAC.
+Our paper on the µarch-aware semiformal ASIP-pruning framework has been submitted to DAC.